sagemath/trac_to_gh/Issue 482.md

 * Putting cputime(t) alone by itself in the script doesn't print anything.
 Why?
 (Because you have to put "print cputime(t)")
 * In many cases using xrange instead of range can be vastly better
 * nohup sage file.sage > out&   # very useful
+* even better: use screen instead of nohup - you can reconnect to the session later
 * How to change a .sage file to a .spyx file:
    1. Profile your file.sage file with %prun -- premature optimization is root of all evil
    2. Start with file.py instead of file.sage.
    3. Use "from sage.all import stuff you need" at the top
    4. Consider cdef'ing classes, cdef'ing methods, and cdef'ing variables.

 Issue created by migration from https://trac.sagemath.org/ticket/482